League-of-Sales/code-challenge/README.md

 ## How to deliver your challenge

-This challenge should only be submitted via a [GitHub Classroom assignment](https://classroom.github.com/classrooms/60523-pathable/assignments/pathable-code-challenge-1).
-Then, apply to a developer position [here](https://careers.jobscore.com/careers/pathableinc), being sure to include your GitHub username.
+This challenge should only be submitted via a [GitHub Classroom assignment](https://classroom.github.com/a/4_3Ub7_l).